 In The Shelter is Pádraig Ó Tuama’s meditation on the power of breaking free from our false stories into a truer story, into arms that love us, one small conversion at a time.

 Alexandra Barylski is the Executive Editor of the Marginalia Review of Books.
-She received her third degree from Yale (MA in Art & Religion), is an award-winning poet, and an experienced writing coach.
+She received her third degree from Yale (MA in Art & Religion) and is an award-winning poet, a writing coach, and the co-founder of The Writing College.